spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 10. Select a domain from the **Domain drop-down Menu** and click **Next**.

 11. Configure the master and worker node pools.
-Enter values for properties listed in the following tables.
+Enter the values for properties listed in the following tables.

 <br />